 Do NOT include letters of reference with your application.
-You are responsible for gaining the consent of your referees, supplying them with the Instructions for Referees and ensuring that they are aware that references must be sent to IFUW by the closing date for applications.
+You are responsible for gaining the consent of your referees, supplying them with the Instructions for Referees and ensuring that they are aware that references must be sent to GWI by the closing date for applications.

 What are the selection criteria?

 - Originality and feasibility of proposed plan of research, study or training